angular/angular/aio/content/guide/template-syntax.md

 ### Template input variables

 The `let` keyword before `hero` creates a _template input variable_ called `hero`.
-The `ngFor` directive iterates over the `heroes` array returned by the parent component's `heroes` property and sets `hero` to the current item from the array during each iteration.
+The `NgForOf` directive iterates over the `heroes` array returned by the parent component's `heroes` property and sets `hero` to the current item from the array during each iteration.

-You reference the `hero` input variable within the `ngFor` host element (and within its descendents) to access the hero's properties.
+You reference the `hero` input variable within the `NgForOf` host element (and within its descendents) to access the hero's properties.
 Here it is referenced first in an interpolation and then passed in a binding to the `hero` property of the `<hero-detail>` component.